terra-money/docs/docs/develop/dapp/smart-contracts/write-smart-contract.md

 ### Message Definition

 To support queries against our contract for data, we'll have to define both a `QueryMsg` format (which represents requests), as well as provide the structure of the query's output -- `CountResponse` in this case.
-We must do this because `query()` will send back information to the user through JSON in a structure and we must make the shape of our response known.
+You must do this because `query()` will send back information to the user through JSON in a structure and you must make the shape of your response known.

 Add the following to your `src/msg.rs`: